cowriesys/stellarator/README.md

 fee_fixed|Fee charged for this transaction

 ## NGNT Withdrawal Instructions
-To credit account: GTBank account 0005538936 from your XLM wallet, send a payment with the following details
+To credit account: GTBank account 0005538936 from your Stellar wallet, send a payment with the following details
 * Address: GBQZOJE2GWJU5VBT6NBLD2F3IOVOYUBDAXYUU32XMHDF4RMDOURWV3GT
-* Memo: 0000130005538936
+* Memo: ae5fa4d1

 ## Bank Sort Codes
 The 6 digit bank sort codes are listed here.
 The bank_code parameter must be from  this list.